 Ghostwriters frequently get asked about the ethics of what they do.
 Isn’t it cheating?
 OK, generally the question is usually framed in more polite terms, such as: don’t you mind not getting the credit?
-However, the subtext is almost invariably: is it legitimate that someone else does get the credit?
+However, the subtext is almost invariably: is it legitimate that someone else gets the credit?

 Whenever the inevitable ethics question arises I usually say something along the lines of: a ghost is simply helping an author voice what they want to say in a clear, engaging way.
 The knowledge/ideas/memories belong 100% to the person who has the name on the cover of the book and all I am doing is helping get it on the page.